apache/spark/docs/sql-ref-datetime-pattern.md

     январь
     ```

-- AM/PM(a): This outputs the am-pm-of-day.
+- am-pm: This outputs the am-pm-of-day.
 Pattern letter count must be 1.

 - Zone ID(V): This outputs the display the time-zone ID.
 Pattern letter count must be 2.